-Businesses provide the number one tax benefit because the government wants entrepreneurs to innovate, develop, and create jobs for other taxpayers.
-We covered many business deductions in Part Fourteen, and Tom mentions three lesser known incentives, the first being Section 1202.
+Businesses provide the number one tax benefit because the government wants entrepreneurs to innovate and develop as well as create jobs for other taxpayers.
+We covered many business deductions in Part Fourteen.
+Tom mentions three lesser known incentives, the first being Section 1202.